 There is a lot more of course

 The city of Porto is certainly about more than port wine.
 One of the days we went on a hop-on hop-off bus about town.
-This is a lazy and fine way to get acquainted to a city, and we really enjoyed it.
-This being a blog, not at tourist guide, I will merely mention a couple of sights not to be missed.
+This is a lazy and fine way to acquaint oneself to a city, and we really enjoyed it.
+This is a blog, not at tourist guide.
+I will merely mention a couple of sights one should not miss.
 (You will have to get off the bus to see them.)

 I have in the previous articles from this Portugal road trip mentioned the azulojos.
 I doubt that any painted, tin-glazed, ceramic tileworks of Portugal (and Brazil) comes anywhere near the fantastic adorning of these two churches in Porto, the Igreja de Santo Ildefonso and in particular the Capela das Almas.